tim-koko/website/content/en/anmeldung-bueroevent.md

   Priority: 0.3
 ---

-Our office event is just around the corner!
+Our  autumn event is just around the corner!

-On **October 10th, 2024**, our office event will take place at **Gerechtigkeitsgasse 80, 3011 Bern** starting at **17:00**.
-Together with our clients, partners, friends, and family, we'll toast to a successful 2024.
+On **October 10th, 2024**, our tim&koko event will take place at **Gerechtigkeitsgasse 80, 3011 Bern** starting at **17:00**.
+Together with our clients, partners, friends, and families, we'll toast to a successful 2024 and our rebranding.

 Sign up and join us.
 We look forward to seeing you!